-- 1. Depress the foot brake pedal firmly. - 2.
-Press the control PUSH LOCK/PULL RELEASE. - > (P) The combined instrument panel's symbol starts flashing - once there is a constant glow the parking brake is applied. - 3.
-Release the foot brake pedal and make sure that the car is at a standstill position. - When parking the vehicle, always engage 1st gear (for manual gearbox) or put the gear selector in position P (for automatic gearbox).
+- 1. Depress the foot brake pedal firmly.

+- 2. Press the parking brake control.

+- 3. Release the foot brake pedal and make sure that the car is at a standstill position.

+When parking the vehicle, always engage 1st gear (for manual gearbox) or put the gear selector in position P (for automatic gearbox).